adelarsq/vim-grimmjow/readme.md

 * [jedi](https://github.com/davidhalter/jedi-vim)
 * [Quickfixsigns](https://github.com/tomtom/quickfixsigns_vim)

-I consider this colorscheme all-new, because of the countless changes & iterations and because there is no resemblance to existing themes.
+I love the [vim-kalisi](https://github.com/freeo/vim-kalisi) theme, but need some changes for my own needs.

-The following colorschemes were influential in the beginning: blackboard, github, molokai, pyte and winter.
+The following colorschemes were influential for this theme: vim-kalisi, blackboard, github, molokai, pyte and winter.

 Thanks to https://github.com/godlygeek/csapprox, which helped greatly in bringing 256 color terminal support to this colorscheme!